-In the highly politicized world of investigations involving Members of Congress, taking the right steps in the first hours and days can mean the difference between a swift resolution and a years-long crisis.
-Below we provide an overview of how these investigations work, and we outline "best practices" to help Chiefs respond to investigations of Members and staff.
+In the highly politicized world of investigations involving Members of Congress and congressional staff, taking the right steps in the first hours and days can mean the difference between a swift resolution and a years-long crisis.
+Often it is the Member's Chief of Staff who is the tip of the spear in an office's initial response to an investigation.
+Below we provide an overview of how these investigations work, and we outline "best practices" to help Chiefs navigate their way through the opening stage of an investigation.